csaluski/cs-386-project/Interview Template.md

 3. What are your areas of study?

 4. How often do you engage in searching for and reading scientific research papers?

-Live interview questions:
+#Live interview questions:

--What do you do for work?
+- What do you do for work?

+- What areas do you research most often?

--What resources do you currently use to find those papers?
+- What resources do you currently use in order to find those papers?

--What areas do you research most often?

--How often do you spend time reading research papers, either for personal interest or professionally?
+- How often do you spend time reading research papers, either for personal interest or professionally?

+- How do you currently organize and keep track of the papers you're using?

+- How do you track what information you needed from each paper?

--How do you spend that time, in terms of different activities?
+- How do you spend that time, in terms of different activities?

--Are any of those activities ones you feel could be significantly shortened or eliminated completely?
+- Are any of those activities ones you feel could be significantly shortened or eliminated completely?

--Tell me about a time you were researching a topic and how you discovered further readings.
+- Tell me about a time you were researching a topic and how you discovered further readings.

--Where do you feel that you lose time in your research?
+- Where do you feel that you lose time in your literature research?

--How do you currently engage with other academics in reference to these readings?
+- How do you currently engage with other individuals in research in reference to these readings?

--Is there anything I should have asked you but I didn't?
+- Is there anything I should have asked you but I didn't?